Ascension Steps: A Practical Roadmap

 - Attend workshops, webinars, or take online courses to stay ahead.

-- Bear in mind career growth isn’t a sprint—it’s a marathon.
+- Remember that career growth isn’t a sprint—it’s a marathon.

 - Celebrate small wins and milestones along the way.